 First-time homeowners who do not have much knowledge or experience in layout planning and design should try to seek professional advice from interior designers.
-That is because the interior designers have more knowledge on, for instance, design specifications (e.g. the height of cupboards and doors), the appropriate material for installations in each part of the house (e.g. the flooring to use for bathrooms), or insights on what needs replacing in your new place.
-Interior designers can help you maximise every inch of the space in your home, while ensuring that it remains aesthetically pleasing to the eye and spacious-looking!
+This is because interior designers have more knowledge on design specifications (e.g. the height of cupboards and doors), appropriate material for installations (e.g. the flooring to use for bathrooms) or insights on what needs replacing in your new place.
+Interior designers can help you maximise every inch of the space in your home while ensuring that it remains aesthetically pleasing to the eye and spacious-looking!

 The bottom line?
-If budget is an issue, or if you would like to direct the design of your home, opt for a contractor.
-A capable contractor can even help you in project management, saving you the time, money and trouble.
-However, if you are planning a complete overhaul of your home, or do not have the time to dedicate on project management, hiring an interior designer would be greatly beneficial in ensuring that your renovation project goes smoothly.
+If budget is an issue or if you would like to direct the design of your home, opt for a contractor.
+A capable contractor can even help you in project management, saving you time, money and trouble.
+However, if you are planning for a huge renovation project or do not have the time to dedicate to project management, hiring an interior designer would be greatly beneficial in ensuring that your renovation project goes smoothly.

 What is the cost of renovating a house in Singapore?

 The basic renovation packages offered by contractors on Carousell start from as low as S$8,000 for the renovation of a 3-room BTO flat.
 A basic package typically includes the electrical wiring works, plumbing, carpentry, painting, masonry works, and for resale flats, hacking and demolition as well.

 |Type of HDB flat||Basic renovation cost for a BTO flat||Basic renovation cost for a resale flat|